Skip to main content

 The Manual may earn a commission when you buy through links on our site.

-The Best Champagne for Mimosas in 2022
+The best Champagne for mimosas

 Image used with permission by copyright holder

 Sure, you could drink orange juice on its own.
 But if you want to take your drinking experience to the next level, you can purchase a finely crafted Prosecco to greet the citrus flavor with some pleasant bubbly texture.
-An actual bottle of Champagne is a great choice too, imbuing it with the faintest of orange juice so as not to mask the wine’s inherent flavor.
+An actual bottle of Champagne is a great choicen too, imbuing it with the faintest of orange juice so as not to mask the wine’s inherent flavor.
 To greet a new year in the most festive and tasty way possible, we’ve rounded up the best Champagnes for mimosas across every price point.

 Mumm Napa Brut Prestige